This is a look at what chemicals are used when Microban is listed as the antimicrobial on a building material or household product.

 3. “Ascera” is a chemical that is not revealed – they say it’s similar to acids found in nature, used in solvent-based coatings/paints and in plastics.

 Some natural acids used as antifungals in paints include Benzoic acid, Sorbic acid, Potassium Sorbate, Pimaric Acids, and p-Hydroxybenzoic acid esters (parabens).
-However, I don’t have any insider information on what chemical Ascerca is and it may not be one of those acids used by other companies.

 4. Sodium-pyrithione used in water-based coatings.

-5. Zinc pyrithione a common preservative in paint, also used in other coatings, textiles, polymer products, artificial turf, caulks and sealants, and cement.
+5. Zinc pyrithione is a common preservative in paint, also used in other coatings, textiles, polymer products, artificial turf, caulks and sealants, and cement.

 6. “MicroGuard”, this Microban chemical is not revealed, and there are no hints as to what it could be, apart from the fact that it is not a metal.